ThomasLaPiana/rox/README.md

 ## Installation

-Currently, `rox` can only be installed via `cargo`.
-Install [Rust](https://www.rust-lang.org/tools/install) to get the entire `Rust` toolkit, including `cargo`.

-Once that's done, run `cargo install rox` and then `rox --version` to verify that the installation succeeded.
+Rox can be installed via binaries provided with each release [here](https://github.com/ThomasLaPiana/rox/releases).
+As an alternative, it can also be installed via `cargo` with `cargo install rox-cli`.

 ## Roxfile Syntax